kevinfengcs88/nvim/README.md

 - A simple search and replace of the whole file can be completed like this:
 - Use visual mode and the `=` command to set all the tabs to be the same width as shiftwidth (if `:retab` doesn't work)
     - Note that commented lines may alter the behavior of this
+- Use `da(` to delete everything inside parentheses and the parentheses themselves
 ```
 :%s/original/replaced/g
 ```